estudiomac/snippets/README.md

 # snippets
-Various JS snippets that may help
+Various pieces of code that may help me in further
+In general, there are small javascript functions for memories ;-)